You’re probably wondering why it’s the end of June and I’m posting a recipe for savory oatmeal.

 Sunny and warm mornings greet us as we wake, new flowers blossoming on the patio where I enjoy breakfast every chance I get.
 It seems like the perfect opportunity for fresh fruit atop yogurt and a glass of iced coffee, but I sit with a strong cup of joe and this steaming bowl of creamy oats, garlicky greens, sizzling bacon, and mushrooms.

 There’s a lot to love about this morning bowl.
-It’s an example of just how beautiful and satisfying simple ingredients can be.
 Thick and hearty oats are slowly simmered while the bacon fries and then mushrooms are sautéed in the salty drippings.
+Both are sources of deep flavor and umami, similar to how I use miso and chili oil in my other savory oatmeal recipe.
+Yum.

-The Kale Italia blend is peppery and bold, the perfect compliment to the naturally sweet and nutty oats.
+Using a peppery and bold lettuce bland is the perfect compliment to the naturally sweet and nutty oats.
 It’s a zesty mix of baby kale, tangy mizuna and the classic Italian greens: arugula and radicchio.
 Sautéed with lots of garlic and olive oil, they become silky and void of their raw bitterness.
 (And I’ve made the greens that way as a quick side dish several times now.)